Unidata/netcdf/NUG/netcdf_data_set_components.md

 In June, 2008, netCDF-4.0 was released.
 Version 3.6.3, the same code but with netcdf-4 features turned off, was released at the same time.
-The 4.0 release uses HDF5 1.8.1 as the data storage layer for netcdf, and introduces many new features including groups and user-defined types.
+The 4.0 release uses HDF5 1.8.1 as the data storage layer for netCDF, and introduces many new features including groups and user-defined types.
 The 3.6.3/4.0 releases also introduced handling of UTF8-encoded Unicode names.